wnfs-wg/spec/spec/shared-private-data.md

 ## 2.1 Layout

-The exchange key partition is a link to a [public directory](/spec/public-wnfs.md).
-This directory contains a set of further directories with exchange keys within.
+The exchange key partition is structured as a [public directory](/spec/public-wnfs.md) under its own top-level link.
+This directory contains further directories containing exchange keys.

 Exchange keys are grouped by device, such that a sender only needs to choose *one* of the available keys for each device.
 For example, senders that support protocol version 1 and 2 look through all recipient's devices and select either a single version 2 exchange key or, if no such key is present, a version 1 key from each device.